-India is an amalgamation of many different communities, with multiple religions, ethnicities, views, opinions, customs, languages and cultures and traditions.
+India is an amalgamation of many different communities, with multiple religions, ethnicities, views, opinions, customs, languages, cultures, and traditions.
 While the country is known for some of the most brilliant scientific minds in the world as well as advanced technology, it’s also home to people whose lives are all about Indian culture and traditions.
 There are many Indian traditions that are still strictly followed by people across the country, even if surrounded by opposition and controversy.
 Even in an increasingly modern world, Indian society still places a lot of importance on Indian culture.
 There are also many customs in India that are a major attraction for tourists curious about experiences beyond their own immediate world.

 1. Pacifying The Rain Gods, Frog Weddings

 All over the world, various ethnicities perform different rituals to appease the rain gods.
 Few, however, are quite as unique as the ones performed in India.
 Here, frogs are married in a traditional Hindu wedding ceremony, with the hope it will appease the rain gods and initiate the onset of rains.
 The ritual is performed when the monsoon season (usually between June and September) is delayed, leading to a fear of drought in the largely agricultural nation.
 Before the ritual, a male frog is named Varun (the god of water), and the female frog is named Varsha (named after the monsoon or rainy season).
 The practice is so ingrained in the Indian culture and tradition that it is found across the country in multiple states like Assam, Maharashtra, and parts of Karnataka.
 In some parts of the country, the marriage of other animals like dogs and donkeys in a bid to please the rain gods is also common.

 2. A Re-enactment Of Draupadi’s Walk Across Fire, Thimithi, Tamil Nadu